davidma415/bookstore-api/README.md

 * Enter what you want for the webhook secret.
 For what you put in here, change the `GITHUB_WEBHOOK_SECRET` in `config/app_environment_variables.rb` to what you put in this field.

 * For events, we only want issues.

+* Run `rails s` to start your server, and also start the [front-end client](https://github.com/davidma415/bookstore-client).

 * Once you add this webhook, the Rails server should be running along with ngrok.
 With this all setup, we should be able to run `rake create_authors` to populate the repo with some issues.